jump-dev/JuMP.jl/docs/src/developers/style.md

  - Be concise
  - Use lists instead of long sentences
- - Use numbered lists when describing a sequence, e.g., (1) do X, (2) then Y
+ - Use numbered lists when describing a sequence, for example, (1) do X, (2) then Y
  - Use bullet points when the items are not ordered
  - Example code should be covered by doctests
  - When a word is a Julia symbol and not an English word, enclose it with